aleksas/liepa_dataset/PROBLEMS.md

 # Problems

+## LIEPA synthesis dataset

+LIEPA synthesis dataset contains utterances for 4 speakers.
+Original transcriptions are only in phonemes.
+Some heuristics have to be applied to get Lithuanian language transcriptions from those.

+## LIEPA recognition dataset

-LIEPA dataset in it's original form has multiple issues:
+LIEPA recognition dataset in it's original form has multiple issues:

 - Some word groups (Z###) have audio recordings of multiple words/commands squeezed into one record.
 The problem here is splitting such audio records into separe command/word records.
 Example: **D605/Z020**